apache/airflow/docs/apache-airflow-providers-common-sql/operators.rst

 at the column level in the column mapping where it partitions all checks for that column, or at the check level for a column where it partitions just that check.

+A database may also be specified if not using the database from the supplied connection.

+The accept_none argument, true by default, will convert None values returned by the query to 0s, allowing empty tables to return valid integers.

 The below example demonstrates how to instantiate the SQLColumnCheckOperator task.

 .. exampleinclude:: /../../tests/system/providers/common/sql/example_sql_column_table_check.py